benoitryder/simulotter/doc/display.rst

 - *space*: pause the simulation

 .. note::
-  Actually, defaults camera moves are mapped to ZQSDAE according to the French AZERTY keyboard.
+  Actually, default camera moves are mapped to ZQSDAE according to the French AZERTY keyboard.
 This will have no impact on Windows since keys are detected according to the QWERTY US keyboard.